 Parenting is filled with surprises.
 Even before bringing the baby home from the hospital, new parents often marvel at the unexpected amount of gifts, supplies, and toys required for such a tiny person.
-Luckily, there are a variety of simple and inexpensive storage facilities in NYC and around the country to cater to new families.
+Luckily, there are a variety of simple and inexpensive storage options to help you get things organized.
 To prepare for the new arrival, here are six helpful storage tips:

 Growing families need a lot of room, so plan your storage solutions beyond your current needs.
-Creating storage space now will save you hassle a few years from now.
+Creating storage space in your nursery now will save you hassle a few years from now.